armadaproject/armada/docs/usage.md

 For production the executor component should run inside the cluster it is "managing".

 **Please note by default the executor runs on the control plane.
-This is recommended but can configured differently, see the helm chart page [here](./helm/executor.md) for details.**
+This is recommended but can be configured differently, see the helm chart page [here](./helm/executor.md) for details.**

 To install the executor into a cluster, we will use helm.